Torfkopp/masterarbeit/chapters/results.typ

 The hypothesis made at the beginning of this thesis is that a NAS algorithm can improve upon the performance of a user-picked architecture in a reasonable amount of time in the ARL architecture.
-In regards to this experiment, the hypothesis is true.
+In regard to this experiment, the hypothesis is true.
 All three NAS methods have either similar performance as the baseline in less time (NEAT, RL) or a better performance with a slightly higher, but still reasonable, time investment (BO).